cognitive-robots/probabilistic-lane-graph-paper-resources/README.md

 - Videos which visualise the simulation data generated.
 - The code for the generation of Probabilistic Lane Graphs (PLGs) from spatio-temporal vehicle data.

+Run the scripts in the following order:
+- data_cleaner.py - "Cleans" the dataset and saves it.
+- plg_generation.py - Generates a PLG object and saves it.
+- plg_visualisation.py - Plots the generates graph using matplotlib.
+The plot parameters can be modified in inputs.py.

 # Videos of generated corner case data
 The videos are produced using a light-weight CARLA simulator in order to visualise the corner case data generated using the method described in the paper.
 The videos are contained in the _videos_ directory.